Compiling solar energy statistics was a sobering exercise. So many positives but so much work still to do.

 - Between 2017 and 2018, the annual growth in solar power was 34%.
 Between 2019 and 2030 the average year on year growth estimated for the solar power sector is 15% globally.
 That means solar power is going to be a boom industry for years to come and if you’re thinking about a career in solar – the future looks bright (excuse the pub).

 - Currently solar generates about 3% of the world’s total energy output.

 Solar power is a vital way to reduce our carbon emissions and improve the environment and for the moment, as you can see, things are very much going in the right direction for the solar energy industry.

 Searching for solar panel and solar light solutions for the backyard?
-Don’t miss Top 5 Best Solar Deck Lights for 2020.
+Don’t miss our picks for the best solar deck lights..